Cox vs. T-Mobile 5G: Home Internet Comparison Review

 T-Mobile 5G Home Internet makes it onto our list of the cheapest good internet providers.
 Cox, on the other hand, does not.

-T-Mobile’s prices are designed to appeal to budget-conscious customers who want an alternative to cable and fiber internet.
+T-Mobile’s plans and perks are designed to appeal to budget-conscious customers who want an alternative to cable and fiber internet.
 It offers a simple, fixed rate with no extra fees or contract requirements.
-You can even get $10 off your bill every month if you have an eligible T-Mobile wireless plan.
+You can even get $15 off your bill every month if you have an eligible T-Mobile wireless plan.

 Cox’s prices are higher than those offered by similar cable internet providers, like Xfinity and Spectrum.
 Plus, the company often raises its prices after your initial year of service, which is frustrating.
+Don't miss any current Cox deals that could make a dent on your bill.
 You might be able to get a slightly cheaper deal on Cox internet when you bundle the service with mobile, TV, or home phone service.
+Take advantage of eight more tips to lower your Cox internet bill.

 Customer experience